mysociety/ceuk-marking/README.md

 There is also a Marker object associated with a Volunteer which determines what stage they are marking (e.g. Audit)

-### Setting up a volunteer in the django admin

-In the django admin add a user.
-Then create a Marker associated with that user and assign a ResponseType.

-For each council you want to user to mark you can then create an Assignment setting the user, section, council and response type.

-If you create an assignment with only a user, section and response type the user will be assigned to all councils in that section.

-The full set of steps are:

- * Create the user
- * Create a Marker for the user and set the Response Type to the relevant one.
-You can ignore the Authority.
- * Create an Assignment and set the User, Section, Authority and Response Type.
-You can ignore the Question.

-Once the user has been set up they can set a password by visiting the django password reset page.

-For initial volunteer setup there is an `import_volunteers` management command.
-This will take a list of volunteers and assign each of them a set number of councils in the section they are assigned until the councils have run out.
-If there are more volunteers than assignments then some volunteers will not be assigned.
-The number of councils to assign is currently hard coded in the script.

-### Exporting marks

-Once the process is complete the `export_marks` command will generate a set of CSV files with the final marks.

-### Mark weighting

-The database only holds the per question marks.
-All generating of final marks etc is done by the `export_marks` command.

-The final marks use a weighted mark where the possible maximum score is based on the weighting as follows:

- * low - 1 mark
- * medium - 2 marks
- * high - 3 marks

-The score is then calculated thus:

-    ( score / max score ) * weighted maximum

-Some questions are negatively marked in which case no weighting is applied.
-Likewise for unweighted questions.

-Sections are also weighted when calculating the final total.
-The section weightings are currenty hard coded into the scoring code.
-Section weightings are dependent on the council group.
-Section weightings are applied to the weighted section totals.

-It is the weighted percentages that are displayed on the Scorecards site.

 ### Running the tests